Horizontal-org/Tella-website/docs/Get Started/android.md

     <img src={require("@site/static/img/getting-started/android/share.gif").default} alt="gif that shows how to share information" title="share information with third party apps" />
 </div>

+## Nearby sharing {#nearby-sharing}
+You share files directly from Tella’s encrypted vault to another Tella encrypted vault in the same physical location using [Nearby Sharing](/nearby-sharing) feature.
+After a quick connection tutorial, the two devices establish a secure link, and files are transferred end-to-end encrypted from one device to the other.
+Nearby Sharing allow phone-to-phone (Android or iOS) and phone-to-computer file transfers.
+[Read more about Nearby Sharing here](/nearby-sharing).

 ## Go Further {#go-further}